 Artists today make work in or about rural locations, producing startling visions and radical conceptions of life and space beyond the urban centres.
 This conference approaches ‘the rural’ by exploring relations between people and places, including the visible and invisible inhabitants that populate or traverse it.
 What is the lure of ‘the rural imagination’ as a site for alterity or a space of existing power relations?
 How might critical art discourse and practices reimagine or reinvent the rural for our present moment?

-The project will culminate with a printed publication to be released in 2021 featuring transcriptions and content derived from the sessions and contributing material from participating artists.
+The project culminated with a printed publication featuring transcriptions and content derived from the sessions plus contributing work from participating artists.

 Arctic Arts Summit 2019 Rovaniemi, Finland / 3 - 5 June 2019